Do I really need to pump breastmilk?

 But yes, they both suck.

-And no, formula is not exempt from this and still sucks because we supplemented with formula for the first couple weeks with Lucas and that was super annoying too.
+And no, formula is not exempt from this and still sucks because we supplemented with formula for the first couple weeks with Lu and that was super annoying too.
 Like a pump, you’re washing the bottles all the time, and worst of all, formula only lasts for like 2 hours and it goes bad, which means that if your baby is an asshole and only takes a sip before getting tired and going back to sleep (which happens ALL THE TIME) you have to go through the trouble of boiling water, letting the water cool, then adding formula, then mixing, then checking the temp, then realizing it’s now too cold and warm it up… AGAIN.

 On the other hand, you can leave out breastmilk for like 4 hours or even refrigerate for like half a day even after they drank some of iit, which is HUGE that you can reuse the milk for the next feeding.